 ● The vet will be able to scan the cat for a microchip and contact the owner to let them know if the cat is chipped

-● If you cannot take the cat to a vet or local Cats Protection, you can report any dead animals you find on the road to the local council. www.gov.uk/report-dead-animal
+● If you cannot take the cat to a vet or local Cats Protection, you can report any dead animals you find on the road to the local council, where they often have dead animal removal services.
+Visit www.gov.uk/report-dead-animal

 The loss of a cat affects everyone differently – even if the cat wasn’t owned by you.
 If you’re struggling to cope with your emotions or need advice, get in touch with our Paws to Listen Grief Support Service.